 Human Resource Services will host an informational session on retiring from UNI.
-Learn about guidelines and benefits available at retirement.
-The session will be presented via Zoom on Wednesday, October 28 at 3 p.m.
+This hour long session will be presented via Zoom on January 6 at 10 a.m.
 Please register in advance.

 According to recent CDC data, the U.S. is averaging a COVID-19 death every minute.
 If you would like to build a grassroots project to remember those who have died from this disease, please email Francesca Soans, Associate Professor of Digital Media.